-STATUS OF INVOKANA LAWSUITS: Product liability lawyers are reviewing whether users who experienced ketoacidosis, heart attacks or kidney failure may be entitled to financial compensation through an Invokana lawsuit.
+STATUS OF INVOKANA LAWSUITS: Product liability lawyers are reviewing whether users who experienced ketoacidosis, heart attacks, leg and foot amputations, or kidney failure may be entitled to financial compensation through an Invokana lawsuit.

 MANUFACTURER: Johnson & Johnson